EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * As **Output folder** choose the created folder 'specdeepmap_tutorial'  or if not previsouly created create an folder 'specdeepmap_tutorial', chose the folder for the raster splitter output.

 * Run the algorithm with the given parameters this results in ~2300 image and label chips for the tutorial_large dataset (or ~120, when using the tutorial_small dataset).
-These are now stored in the sub folders 'images' and 'labels' in the created folder 'SpecDeepMap_tutorial'.
+These are now stored in the sub folders 'images' and 'labels' in the created folder 'specdeepmap_tutorial'.